 Robust to input formatting variation - handles punctuation, numbers, and abbreviations without special preprocessing

 LoRA fine-tuning: Supported, and this is where the model shines post-training.
-The lora_scale parameter (0.3–0.35 optimal in our benchmark) lets you control how much the adapter influences output without retraining.
+The lora_scale parameter (0.3 to 0.35 optimal in our benchmark) lets you control how much the adapter influences output without retraining.
 This is a deployment-time knob, not a training-time decision.
 Run a 5-sample listening test at scales 0.2, 0.3, 0.35, and 0.5 before committing.

 Current limitation: Single-speaker fine-tuning only.
 Multi-speaker LoRA is not yet supported.
 If you need multiple fine-tuned voices, you need separate adapters.